ColleagueRiley/Software-Rendering/README.md

 On X11 you start by creating a Visual (or pixel format) that tells the window how to handle the draw data.
 Then create a bitmap for the buffer to render with, RGFW uses an XImage structure for the bitmap.
-Finally, you create a Graphics Context (GC) using the display and window data.
+Next, you create a Graphics Context (GC) using the display and window data.
 The GC is used to tell X11 how to give the window its draw data.

 This is also where you can allocate the buffer.
 The buffer must be allocated for each platform except for Windows.